XavierColombel/react-navigation-drawer-example/README.md

-# React Navigation Drawer example for React Native
+# React Navigation Drawer

-Here is a simple example of a custom Drawer from React Navigation.
+Here is a simple example of a custom Drawer from React Navigation for React Native.